Please select the link below to view a short video explaining eConsult

 If you're planning to travel abroad, you can get proof that you've been vaccinated against coronavirus (COVID-19).
 This is your COVID-19 vaccination status.

 PLEASE DO NOT CONTACT US for a COVID-19 vaccination status letter.
 GPs cannot provide letters showing your vaccine record.
 Instead- click on the following link to learn about and access the 'Share your COVID-19 Status service':

 Vaccination at Saxonbury House

-On the day of your Vaccination please do not arrive at Saxonbury House Surgery more than 5 minutes before your appointment time as queuing will be outside because of social distancing.
+On the day of your Vaccination please do not arrive at Saxonbury House Surgery more than 5 minutes before your appointment time to ensure social distancing is maintained.
 There is NO opportunity to vaccinate earlier than your appointment time because of the process we have to follow.

 Parking will be at the Waitrose Car Park (Thank you to Waitrose for their help) so please allow time to walk from the Waitrose car park.